1971Merlin/TMON/README.md

 The comand input editor is very simple.
 Invalid inputs are typically ignored, and results in the user simply being returned to the command prompt.
 The maximum command length accepted is 20 characters, however presently the longest valid command possible is 9 characters in length.
 When the user's input exceeds the maximum command length, the SC/TEC will emit a beep tone to indicate this condition has been reached.
 Backspace is supported, to correct typo's.

-All data entered at all times is assumeed to be HEX - 4 bytes for addresses, 2 bytes for data.
+All data entered at all times is assumed to be HEX - 4 bytes for addresses, 2 bytes for data.
+Invalid data input is ignored.

 ### DATA mode